EthanAI/ParkingGarageApp/README.md

 Steps to Beta release:
 	-First run set up
-		-Convert to dialogs instead of activity
+		xConvert to dialogs instead of activity
 		+complete the meat behind it to save user settings -ask questions to set up for auto/manual operation -auto fork: